AlizaSaadi/LEAF---DATASETS/README.md

 ## Step 6 — Generate Future Targets

-The outbreak label is shifted forward by one month.
+To support one-step-ahead forecasting, the outbreak labels are shifted forward by one month.

-The prediction target:
+The target variable:

 ```text
 Target_t_plus_1
 ```

-indicates whether the destination district experiences a locust outbreak during the following month.
+indicates whether the destination district experiences an outbreak during the following month.

+To preserve temporal causality, both datasets also include lagged outbreak labels representing the previous month's locust status.
+Consequently, every prediction is based solely on historical observations, preventing information leakage from future time steps.

 ---